Self-publishing is hot right now.

 18. DIY Book Covers

-This resource gives you access to everything you need to design a beautiful book cover: Tutorial videos, fonts, easy-to-edit templates, promotional materials, and more.
+This resource gives you access to everything you need to design a beautiful book cover: Tutorials, fonts, easy-to-edit templates, promotional materials, and more.

 No design skills are necessary to create a unique cover to fit your book!